alex-h-stone/spring-boot-microservice-reference/README.md

 #### TODO Alex TODO

-- Run API tests as part of the build?
-- Run perf tests as part of the build?
-- Add WebSecurity via OAuth2
 - Add Introduction and purpose text
 - Flesh out the description, purpose and role of this project
 - Add extra unit tests
 - Include alternative frameworks and options
+- Run API tests as part of the build?
+- Maybe using id 'com.github.node-gradle.node' version "7.0.2" https://github.com/node-gradle/gradle-node-plugin/blob/main/docs/usage.md
+- Run perf tests as part of the build?
-- Add description for dynamic local repo
+- Add WebSecurity via OAuth2

 ---